Chris Kanyon: Brand switches (2002–2004)

-Later career (2004–2010)
+Late career (2004–2010)

 Kanyon retired from professional wrestling on August 28, 2004, after losing a retirement match to Diamond Dallas Page in Wayne, New Jersey.
-In July 2005, he announced the end of his retirement and his imminent return to the independent circuit.
-In the aftermath of Hurricane Katrina in August 2005, he took part in several benefit shows.
+In July 2005, he came out of retirement and returned to the independent circuit.

-Kanyon appeared at the Total Nonstop Action Wrestling pay-per-view Turning Point on December 11, 2005, as Larry Zbyszko's choice, Chris K, losing to Raven.
-Kanyon also appeared in Pro Wrestling Guerrilla taking on PWG champion, Joey Ryan.
-Joey retained the title with the help of someone wearing a Mortis outfit, distracting Kanyon.
+Kanyon appeared at the Total Nonstop Action Wrestling (TNA) pay-per-view Turning Point on December 11, 2005, as Larry Zbyszko's choice, Chris K, losing to Raven.
+Five days later, Kanyon appeared in Pro Wrestling Guerrilla (PWG) at Astonishing X-Mas, facing Joey Ryan for the PWG World Championship in a losing effort after someone wearing a Mortis outfit distracted Kanyon.
+On April 29, 2006, he appeared at the World Wrestling Legends (WWL) pay-per-view 6:05 The Reunion, losing to Page.

 Kanyon announced his second retirement on April 5, 2007.

-He came out of retirement on December 19, 2009 for New York Wrestling Connection's Miracle On 57th Street defeating Alex Reynolds by disqualification.
-He continued working for the promotion before his death.
-He wrestled his last match on January 30, 2010 as Mortis in a handicap match defeating Blake Morris and Mike Reed.
+He came out of retirement in December 2009 to wrestle for the New York Wrestling Connection (NYWC), where he worked shortly before his death.
+He wrestled his last match on January 30, 2010 as Mortis in a handicap match, defeating Blake Morris and Mike Reed.

 Personal life

 Kanyon appeared on the CNN special Death Grip: Inside Pro Wrestling, in November 2007 following the aftermath of the Chris Benoit double-murder and suicide.
 On the program, Kanyon stated that on September 14, 2003, he had taken 50 sleeping pills in a suicide attempt.

-In the early hours of October 16, 2004, he was arrested in Ybor City, Tampa, Florida for "disorderly conduct and resisting arrest without violence" after attempting to break up a fight.
-He was released that same day after fellow wrestler Luke Hawx provided a US$750 cash bond.
-Kanyon publicly stated he did nothing wrong, and the case was thrown out of court.
+In the early hours of October 16, 2005, he was arrested in Ybor City, Tampa, Florida for "disorderly conduct and resisting arrest without violence" after attempting to break up a fight.
+He was released that same day after a $750 cash bond.

 Kanyon, along with Raven and Michael Sanders, attempted to sue WWE for "cheating them out of health care and other benefits" but a federal judge in Stamford, Connecticut, dismissed the case.

-In 2004, after Kanyon's release from jail, he began what was thought to be a gimmick in which he was an openly gay wrestler.
+In 2004, after Kanyon's release from WWE, he began what was thought to be a gimmick in which he was an openly gay wrestler.
 This included an occasion in which he stated that WWE released him from his contract because of his sexuality.
 Kanyon later told reporters and radio personalities that this was just a publicity stunt, but later retracted those statements and acknowledged that he was, in fact, gay.
-Before his death Kanyon was working on a book, Wrestling Reality, with Ryan Clark.
-The book was released November 1, 2011, and it details Kanyon's struggles as a closeted gay man.
+Before his death, Kanyon was working on a book, Wrestling Reality, with Ryan Clark, which details Kanyon's struggles as a closeted gay man.

 On September 23, 2021, Viceland pro wrestling Canadian docuseries Dark Side of the Ring aired an episode focusing on Kanyon's career as well as his struggles with his personal life.